 Here's a pretty picture and video roundup.
 You can watch Blue Origin's full, 50-minute webcast replay here, or just watch this highlight reel:

-Blue Origin one chute out test highlights Blue Origin
+Blue Origin one chute out test highlights Video: Blue Origin

 Blue Origin also released three high-resolution photographs: